Financial Aid Do's and Don'ts

 Don't: Forget about Third-Party Billing.

-If you’re working and going to school, it’s probably a good idea to ask your employer if they participate in Employer Tuition Reimbursement or Third-Party Billing.
-Both programs are there to assist employees that are furthering their education.
+If you’re working and going to school, it’s probably a good idea to ask your employer if they participate in Third-Party Billing.
+The program is there to assist employees that are furthering their education.

 Do: Look into tuition payment plans.